HomeEnding a Civil Partnership: A complete guide.Civil PartnershipEnding a Civil Partnership: A complete guide.

 If your civil partnership certificate is in another language you must arrange to have it translated and the translation certified by a notary public.

-What is the procedure to end a civil partnership?
+How to end a civil partnership

 The procedure for ending a civil partnership is that you must confirm that your civil partnership has irretrievably broken down.
 Irretrievably broken down means the civil partnership has ended permanently and cannot be fixed.